BioJulia/XAMAuxData.jl/docs/src/index.md

 ## Core concepts
 XAMAuxData has two submodules - `SAM` and `BAM`. `SAM` is used for the text-based auxiliary format in SAM, PAF and GFA files. `BAM` is used for the binary encoded aux format in BAM files.
-Most examples in this documentation will use the SAM format, since it's more human readables.
+Most examples in this documentation will use the SAM format, since it's more human readable.
 Any differences to the BAM format will be explicitly mentioned.

 The single auxiliary field `AN:i:1234` is encoded as the key-value pair `AuxTag("AN") => 1234`.